novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-77.md

 "As expected...
 You must be a genius.
 It's amazing how you read and interpret English so fluently."

 "Would you really call that genius?
-Anyway, our books are in the original language."
+Our textbooks are in the original language."

-"That's true, but it's related to your major, so you're used to the terms now.
+"That's true, but it's related to our major, so we're used to the vocabs now.
 By the way, listening to you makes me realize, I didn't even know what an MBA was when I told our CEO I wanted to go."

-"When?"
+"You are going?"

 "After dropping out of college.
-You also told him you were quitting school."
+I also told him you were quitting school."

 Oh Min-woo immediately exploded in frustration.

 "Hey!
 How could you bring that up?"

 "I had no choice.
-You understand."
+Hope you understand."

-"Damn, you always blab."
+"Damn, you always blab..."

-With a displeased expression, Oh Min-woo spoke again.
+With a displeased expression, Oh Min-woo continued.

-"And you're ignorant.
+"...and ignorant.
 Do you know that an MBA is a graduate program?
 You need a college degree and work experience to get in."

 "I know, I heard from my brother.
 Listening to him, I realized how hard it is to find information."

 Lee Jung-woo easily acknowledged.

-He seemed determined to have a broad mindset since he was going to be the head of 【Jungle】's U.S. branch anyway.
+He seemed determined to have a broad mindset if he was going to be the head of 【Jungle】's U.S. branch.

 Then he spoke.